 - less competition for food production

-- cheaper manufacturing and therefore faster competitiveness compared to fossil fuels when considering external costs
+- cheaper manufacturing and thus faster competitiveness compared to fossil fuels when considering external costs

-- Greater greenhouse gas reduction (up to 90% compared to fossil fuels)
+- greater reduction of greenhouse gases (up to 90% compared to fossil fuels)

-The fuels of the 2nd and especially the 3rd generation are not yet on the market and further research and development will take up before the first industrial plants can be expected in Germany.
+The fuels of the 2nd and especially the 3rd generation are not yet on the market and it will take further research and development before the first industrial plants can be expected in Germany.
 How cellulose ethanol, currently the most important biofuel of the 2 generation, can be produced this movie.

 An interesting paper by the German Association of the Automotive Industry (VBA) on the medium-term development strategy of biofuels, in which opportunities and risks are weighed equally, Is there ... here.